nasa/Common-Metadata-Repository/api_docs.md

  * `sort_key` - Indicates one or more fields to sort on.
 Described below
  * `pretty` - return formatted results if set to true
  * `token` - specifies a user/guest token from ECHO to use to authenticate yourself.
 This can also be specified as the header Echo-Token
+ * `echo_compatible` - When set to true results will be returned in an ECHO compatible format.
+This mostly removes fields and features specific to the CMR such as revision id, granule counts and facets in collection results.
+Metadata format style results will also use ECHO style names for concept ids such as `echo_granule_id` and `echo_dataset_id`.

 ##### Collection Query Parameters